 A receptionist or un-certified medical assistant could become a Certified Clinical Medical Assistant.
-In order to be eligible to take the certification exam, a worker must first complete a training program accredited by the certifying body.
+In order to be eligible to take the certification exam, a worker must first complete a certifying body.
 While certification is not required in all states, medical assistants and other administrative workers may be restricted in their job duties if they don't have certification.
 Credentialing allows them to take on more tasks.
 As an employer, you could recognize their achievement with pay increases or other benefits.

 From there, a certified medical assistant may advance to more responsible roles as a lead medical assistant or medical office manager.
 Depending on interest and the needs of your organization, Certified Medical Assistants may also explore specializations or branch into other areas of the business.

 A pharmacy assistant may become a certified pharmacy technician.
 Most states require certification for pharmacy technicians.
 To prepare for certification exams, prospective pharmacy technicians can take ASHP/ACPE accredited courses.
 Earning certification allows the new technician to take on more responsibility within the pharmacy.
 After certification, a pharmacy technician may also choose to specialize in compounding, nuclear medicine, or some other advanced area of expertise.